 - Session level agreement:

-- the coach and coachee clarify the outcome of each coaching session, the coach making sure the coachee gets what she needs/want out of the session.
+- The coach and coachee clarify the outcome of each coaching session, the coach making sure the coachee gets what she needs/wants out of the session.

 Tools and frameworks